SkyDev125/logseq/pages/IST___2___1___SO___Multi-Processing.md

 				  int execl(const char *pathname, const char *arg, ...
 				                         /* (char  *) NULL */)
 				  ```
 				- Allows for the execution of a completely different binary.
-With a new memory
+With a new memory space.
 -
 -